Samuel Chan Sze Ming

 Samuel Chan Sze Ming (陳思銘) is a Hong Kong education consultant and columnist.
 He is the founder of Britannia StudyLink.
 Chan was named one of Prestige Magazine's "40 Under 40" in 2020, in recognition of the ways in which he has helped to improve the education industry in Hong Kong.

 In 2017, Chan was awarded the Entrepreneurial Award by the British Council in Hong Kong for helping "to bring transparency to the UK school placement sector and standardise UK independent school applications through the introduction of the testing system, UKiset, to Hong Kong".

-Media

-Chan has appeared on different media platforms, both as a guest and host.